DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 Teach First is a 2-year programme leading to a PGDE and QTS.
 At the end of your first year, you will have QTS.
 The PGDE is awarded at the end of the second year.

 [Find out more about Teach First](https://www.teachfirst.org.uk/)

+### Postgraduate teaching apprenticeship

+Apprenticeships offer a year of school-based training which gives you QTS.
+Some also offer a PGCE or equivalent qualification.

+[Find salaried teacher training including apprenticeships](https://www.find-postgraduate-teacher-training.service.gov.uk/)  by applying the 'only show courses that come with a salary' filter.